pontiac420/HTTP-Headers-Evaluator/Container/README.md

    - Upload a text file containing URLs or enter URLs manually (one per line).
    - Click "Scan Bulk" to process multiple URLs.

+3. **Retrieve URL data from database**:
+   - Use the search functionality to find and retrieve data for specific URLs.

 3. **Analytics Dashboard**:
    - View overall security posture, trends, and vulnerabilities.
    - Analyze security header adoption rates and recent changes.

 4. **Database Management**:
    - View recent scans and perform database cleanup operations.

+5. **Generate Report**:
+   - Use the "Generate Report" button to create a detailed HTML report of the scan results.

 ## Configuration